paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-47a-military-commissions.md

   (B) trial counsel expressly sought the penalty of death by filing an appropriate notice in advance of trial;

-  (C) the accused was convicted of the offense by the concurrence of all the members present at the time the vote is taken, or a guilty plea was accepted and not withdrawn prior to announcement of the sentence in accordance with [section 949i(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section949i/b&num=0&edition=prelim); and
+  (C) the accused was convicted of the offense by the concurrence of all the primary members present at the time the vote is taken, or a guilty plea was accepted and not withdrawn prior to announcement of the sentence in accordance with [section 949i(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section949i/b&num=0&edition=prelim); and

-  (D) all members present at the time the vote was taken on the sentence concurred in the sentence of death.
+  (D) all primary members present at the time the vote was taken on the sentence concurred in the sentence of death.

-(3) No person may be sentenced to life imprisonment, or to confinement for more than 10 years, by a military commission under this chapter except by the concurrence of three-fourths of the members present at the time the vote is taken.
+(3) No person may be sentenced to life imprisonment, or to confinement for more than 10 years, by a military commission under this chapter except by the concurrence of three-fourths of the primary members present at the time the vote is taken.

+(4) The primary members present for a vote on a sentence need not be the same primary members who voted on the conviction if the requirements of [section 948m(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section948m/d&num=0&edition=prelim) are met.

 **(c) Number of Members Required for Penalty of Death.—**

-(1) Except as provided in paragraph (2), in a case in which the penalty of death is sought, the number of members of the military commission under this chapter shall be not less than 12 members.
+(1) Except as provided in paragraph (2), in a case in which the penalty of death is sought, the number of primary members of the military commission under this chapter shall be not less than 12 primary members.

-(2) In any case described in paragraph (1) in which 12 members are not reasonably available for a military commission because of physical conditions or military exigencies, the convening authority shall specify a lesser number of members for the military commission (but not fewer than 9 members), and the military commission may be assembled, and the trial held, with not less than the number of members so specified.
-In any such case, the convening authority shall make a detailed written statement, to be appended to the record, stating why a greater number of members were not reasonably available.
+(2) In any case described in paragraph (1) in which 12 primary members are not reasonably available for a military commission because of physical conditions or military exigencies, the convening authority shall specify a lesser number of primary members for the military commission (but not fewer than 9 primary members), and the military commission may be assembled, and the trial held, with not less than the number of primary members so specified.
+In any such case, the convening authority shall make a detailed written statement, to be appended to the record, stating why a greater number of primary members were not reasonably available.

 ### Statutory Notes